gdestuynder/ffos_packaged_app_signature_utils/README.md

 ---------

 verify.sh is a bash script which uses NSS utilities to manually verify a signed packaged app (such as one obtained with sign.py) against a public certificate.
+Note: At this time, verify.sh only validates zigbert.rsa, not the checksums from zigbert.sf and manifest.mf.